KieniL/pymailtojira/README.md

 The Application provide a bat file (Run_Script.bat).
 You need to enter the Path to your python interpreter and send a shortcut from the directory where you want to click on the bat.

+Read HowTo for Additional Information on how to use the application.